 Fresh, green kohlrabi leaves can be enjoyed as cooked greens.
 Wash the leaves and remove the ribs.
 Blanch in boiling water until just wilted.
 Drain and squeeze excess water from the leaves, then chop them and saute in a little olive oil or butter.
 Season with salt and pepper.
 Add a splash of vinegar or squeeze of fresh lemon juice.
 Yum!

-- 3/4 cup raw apple cider or coconut vinegar (where to get coconut vinegar online)
+- 3/4 cup apple cider vinegar, or coconut vinegar

 - 1 tsp. sea salt